zapscribbles/over-the-moon/src/events/2022-04-07-outmaine-rainbow-ball-benefit-popup.md

   *\-Shoes in good condition.*

-  *(Monetary Donations are also being accepted.
+  *(Monetary donations are also being accepted.
 Please visit OutMaine's page for more info.)*

   *I will personally make sure your donations are received!*